bcgov/nr-mals/openshift/README.md

             'version'
             'start-build mals-app-dev --follow -n 30245e-tools'
 ```
-7. GitHub will automatically recognize actions within MALS\.github\workflows and they will be viewable/runnable at https://github.com/bcgov/nr-mals/actions
+7. GitHub will automatically recognize actions within nr-mals\.github\workflows and they will be viewable/runnable at https://github.com/bcgov/nr-mals/actions